 Have you ever used Google Translate?
 Sometimes you get what you’re looking for, if it’s one word or a simple sentence.
 For more complex sentences, though, you end up with something completely wrong.
 In many instances, these translation fails aren’t just erroneous — they’re hilarious.

-Auto-translation software treats language as if it’s an algorithm to deduce and put back together, but no software is ever advanced enough to capture the nuance and true structure of language as a concept.
+Auto-translation software treats language as if it’s an algorithm to deduce and put back together.
+No software is advanced enough to capture the nuance and true structure of language as a concept.

 Google Translate Turns Russia into “Mordor”

-Ukrainian commentators continuously spoke ill of Russia’s annexation of Crimea, referring to the country as “Mordor” (the fictional country and home of the evil Sauron found in Tolkien’s The Lord of the Rings), Google Translate didn’t recognize this as a joke.
+Ukrainian commentators continuously spoke ill of Russia’s annexation of Crimea in 2016.
+They often referred to the country as “Mordor,” the fictional home of the evil Sauron found in Tolkien’s The Lord of the Rings.
+Google Translate didn’t recognize this as a joke.
 Thus, its servers began translating the word “Russia” as “Mordor”.